Office Ally Integration (Electronic Claims)

 - Select "Office Ally".

-- Enter the SFTP user name and password provided by Office Ally and click on "Connect to Office Ally".
+- Enter the SFTP user name and password provided by Office Ally, and adjust the FTP Address if the one they provided is different than the default one.
+Then click on "Connect to Office Ally".

 Once the accounts have been connected, you will be ready to submit your claims via IntakeQ.

 Once your claims are created by following the instructions in the article How to Create a Claim, the easiest way to submit them is by navigating to "Lists > Claims", selecting the desired claims, clicking on "Bulk Actions" and then on "Submit to Office Ally".
 It's a good idea to validate them first to make sure there were no obvious mistakes.

 Once the claims are sent, their status will immediately change to Submitted.
 From then on, their status will be updated automatically as we receive updates from your payers.
 The possible statuses are:

 - Acknowledged: the clearinghouse (Office Ally) or the payer has received the claim submission successfully.

 - Processing: the claim has been scrubbed and the payer has started to process it.

 - Information Requested: the claim is being reviewed by the payer.
 If the status doesn't change in 10 business days, please call the payer directly.

 - Pending: the claim is being reviewed by the payer.
 If the status doesn't change in a few days, please call the payer directly.

 - Rejected: the claim has been rejected by the clearinghouse or by the payer.
 You can update the claim and resubmit it just like you did the first time.